SerahSoltani/Top-Deep-Learning-Interview-Questions-and-Answers/README.md

 ### 39. Explain the Adam optimization algorithm.
 Adaptive Moment Estimation or Adam optimization is an extension to the stochastic gradient descent.
 This algorithm is useful when working with complex problems involving vast amounts of data or parameters.
 It needs less memory and is efficient.

-Adam optimization algorithm is a combination of two gradient descent methodologies -

-Momentum and Root Mean Square Propagation.
+Adam optimization algorithm is a combination of two gradient descent methodologies - Momentum and Root Mean Square Propagation.

 ### 40. Why is a convolutional neural network preferred over a dense neural network for an image classification task?
-The number of parameters in a convolutional neural network is much more diminutive than that of a Dense Neural Network.
+- The number of parameters in a convolutional neural network is much more diminutive than that of a Dense Neural Network.
 Hence, a CNN is less likely to overfit.
-CNN allows you to look at the weights of a filter and visualize what the network learned.
+- CNN allows you to look at the weights of a filter and visualize what the network learned.
 So, this gives a better understanding of the model.
-CNN trains models in a hierarchical way, i.e., it learns the patterns by explaining complex patterns using simpler ones.
+- CNN trains models in a hierarchical way, i.e., it learns the patterns by explaining complex patterns using simpler ones.

 ### 41. Which strategy does not prevent a model from over-fitting to the training data?
-Dropout
+1. Dropout
-Pooling
+2. Pooling
-Data augmentation
+3. Data augmentation
-Early stopping
+4. Early stopping

-Answer: b) Pooling - It’s a layer in CNN that performs a downsampling operation.
+Answer: 2)Pooling - It’s a layer in CNN that performs a downsampling operation.

 ### 42. Explain two ways to deal with the vanishing gradient problem in a deep neural network.
 Use the ReLU activation function instead of the sigmoid function